prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/interactivity/checkpoint.md

 Nothing new to see here, except for the `<div class="dropdown">` element and everything inside.
 This content was adapted from the [Twitter Bootstrap documentation on dropdown components](http://getbootstrap.com/components/#dropdowns).

 On this page, you'll notice hyperlinks to two other pages: `activities/gaming.html` and `activities/soccer.html`.
-Let's create those other pages now, using with the following content:
+Let's create those other pages now, using the following content:

 ```` html
 <!DOCTYPE html>